 – Oversight Unit: itu.oversightunit@itu.int

-15 The victim of alleged violence, harassment, sexual harassment, or discrimination may also seek help from other relevant authority, such as the police, bearing in mind the applicable legal framework.
+15 The victim of harassment may also seek help from other relevant authority, such as the police, bearing in mind the applicable legal framework.

 16 A participant should never knowingly make a false or misleading claim about prohibited conduct.
+If the accusations are found to be false, measures similar to those that can be taken against the accused person are to be taken against the person who made the knowingly false report of harassment.

 Prohibition of retaliation